25k, 50k

 Aid Stations & Guests

-Aid and park entry fees are for participants only.
+Park fees are covered for participants only.

 Hydration